solipsis/etherfi-takehome/README.md

     Geth execution-client takes significantly longer

 ### Acknowledgements

-Everything is more open (security-wise) than it should be to not spend too much time on this project
+    * Everything is more open (security-wise) than it should be to not spend too much time on this
+    * only supports testnet + most configuration is hardcoded